chebaby/blog/_posts/2021-02-13-using-wherelike-to-search-in-multiple-columns-with-Laravel.md

 ## Implementation

-I will start by creating `Searchable` trait, I usually keep the model's traits inside `App\Concerns\Models` namespace, but this just a personal preference, you can put it wherever you think suits your project the best.
+I will start by creating `Searchable` trait, I usually keep the model's traits in the `App\Concerns\Models` namespace, but this just a personal preference, you can put it wherever you think suits your project the best.

 ```php
 <?php